mrcinv/autodiff/README.md

 We define the operator of differentiation on programming spaces and implement higher order derivatives as well as a generalized shift operator in terms of its powers.
-Our approach offers a powerful tool for program analysis and approximation as well as a unified approach to automatic differentiation covering both forward and reverse mode of arbitrary order under a single operator.
-Several possible applications to computer science are presented, most notably trainable general tensor neural networks that can provide a meaningful way of neural network initialization and enable generalization of the existing state of the art methods for analyzing neural networks to any computer program, and vice versa.
+Our approach offers a powerful tool for program analysis and approximation, and provides deep learning with a formal calculus.
+Several possible applications to computer science are presented, most notably trainable general tensor neural networks that can provide a meaningful way of neural network initialization and enable generalization of the existing state of the art methods for analyzing neural networks to any computer program, and vice versa; i.e. connecting deep learning and general program analysis.

 ###Implementation